This Whistler Travel Guide blog post is sponsored by The Westin Resort & Spa, Whistler, and all opinions are my own.

 I will note my favorite winter boots here!
 For someone traveling from the South like me, these Sorel duck boots are my favorite “in between” boot.
 There are many Sorel boots out there – and many built for colder weather and deep snow.
 These would totally work in Whistler, but I wouldn’t really have a need for them back home.
 That’s why I love these Sorel boots – they aren’t as bulky but they still keep me warm in the snow!
 I can also wear them back in Nashville and not look out of place.

-Overall, we loved the town of Whistler, Westin Whistler, the skiing on the mountain at Whistler Blackcomb, EVERYTHING.
+Overall, we loved the town of Whistler, The Westin Resort & Spa, Whistler, the skiing on the mountain at Whistler Blackcomb – so yes, EVERYTHING.
 Highly recommend Whistler as a ski and snowboard destination!
 If you want to check out some of my other snowy destination travel guides, check out:

 And if you loved this Whistler Travel Guide, please share on Pinterest!